FrozenOrchestra/ototoy-new-releases/README.md

 # OTOTOY New Releases

-Mails a list of new releases from OTOTOY based on artists you listen to
+Mails a list of new releases from OTOTOY based on artists you listen to.

 ## How to set-up
 - Change details in "email_detail.json" to your sender and receiver mail addresses.